This section of the Kubernetes documentation aims to help you learn to run

 Image security

-Using a image scanning tool the scan an image before deploying containers in the Kubernetes cluster.
+Using an image scanning tool to scan an image before deploying containers in the Kubernetes cluster.

 Use container signing to validate the container image signature before deploying to the Kubernetes cluster.